Indoor Humidity Levels

 What about maintaining levels below 50%RH?

 Though not always needed, this level is beneficial because it makes dust mite growth in your homes dust reservoirs and mattresses and pillows less likely.
 Levels of below 50% RH can actually kill dust mites after a few weeks.
 To maintain normal humidity levels in the home turn your AC down a few degrees.
 The only drawback is that because lower humidity requires turning your AC down, it cost a little more to maintain 50% levels than it does to maintain 60% levels.
-Below is more information on the 50%RH level guidelines.
+If you live in Florida then it may be difficult to keep levels this low all the time.
+If you live in most parts of the United States, then 50%RH should be easy to maintain and an accetable goal.

 Humidifyerinformation.com